• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Body Style: Slim double-cutaway with beveled edges

-Neck Details
+Neck details

 • Material: one piece Honduran Mahogany set neck